aconlon-eccc/era5-based-hail/README.md

 # era5-based-hail
-Hail prediction using machine learning trained on `ERA5` data.
+Hail prediction using machine learning trained on ERA5 data.

-In this README, the `Main workflow` section has been aranged in the indended workflow to get from hail observation data to creating a large dataset for machine-learning applications.
+In this README, the `Main workflow` section has been aranged in the indended workflow to get from hail observation data to creating a large set of meteorological data for machine-learning applications; for training and testing.
 The second section `Other functions` describes other potentially useful functions that I created while deciding the best course of action for processing data but are no longer part of the main workflow.

 ---
 ## Table of contents